 Dip each sandwich in the milk VERY briefly, coating both sides.
 Put each sandwich on the large plate.

 Coat each side of each sandwich with around 2 tbsp Plain Flour and gently shake of any excess.

-Tip – Some mozzarella may escape – shove it back in or allow it to go a bit crispy in the pan.
+If any mozzarella escapes – shove it back in or allow it to go a bit crispy in the pan.
 Don’t cry.

 Gently fry until golden brown on each side and serve immediately.

-Want to save this recipe for later?
-Simples – pin any of the images on this page to Pinterest.
-Just make sure you’re signed into your Pintrest account, hover over an image then click on the red ‘Save’ icon that will appear in the top left corner.
+Want to save this Mozzarella in Carozzoa with Parma Ham recipe for later?
+Simples – pin the below image to Pinterest.
+Just make sure you’re signed into your Pinterest account, hover over the below image then click on the red ‘Save’ icon that will appear in the top left corner.